sentriz/reboodt/README.md

 note: `[]` denotes optional arguments

     ".calc 1 + 2"       ... returns "3"
-    ".google query"     ... search google for a query ".help [command]"   ... returns help for a command if provided. otherwise, list commands ".insult [user]"    ... returns a shakespearean insult, optionally aimed at a user
+    ".fmu user"         ... returns info on a last.fm user ".google query"     ... search google for a query ".help [command]"   ... returns help for a command if provided. otherwise, list commands ".insult [user]"    ... returns a shakespearean insult, optionally aimed at a user